-It is also important to diversify a client's VCT investments across different VCT fund managers and VCT offerings.
-There are varying methodologies for selecting potentially successful investments across managers and the objectives and strategies of investment offerings also vary.
-ESG Goals Environmental, Social and Governance (ESG) goals Recent FCA statistics report that 70% of the UK public now want their money to go towards making a positive difference to people or planet.
+Despite some surveys reporting a drop in the prioritisation of ESG investments by UK investors, Environmental, Social and Governance (ESG) goals remain high on the agenda of a large proportion of the UK public who now want their money to go towards making a positive difference to people or planet.
+What's more, political pressure on the UK financial services sector to actively engage in the journey to net zero, has never been greater.

 It is now possible to combine tax efficiency and high growth goals with an ESG focus by way of some VCTs.
-However, it is important to understand the specific ESG concerns the client wishes to address and the ESG targets and strategy applied by individual VCTs in order to understand whether they are compatible. ın Indicators of when a VCT recommendation may be right
+However, it is important to understand the specific ESG concerns the client wishes to address and the ESG targets and strategy applied by individual VCTs in order to understand whether they are compatible.

+Indicators of when a VCT recommendation may be right